cocos-creator/docs-3d-deprecated/en/scripting/basic-node-api.md

 These two methods are equivalent.

+> **Note**:<br>
+> 1. The `removeFromParent` usually needs to pass a `false`, otherwise it will empty the bound events and actions etc. on the node by default.
-> **Note**: After creating a new node through the method introduced in the [Create and Destroy Node](create-destroy.md) documentation, it is a **must** to set a parent node for the node to correctly initialize the node.
+> 2. After creating a new node through the method introduced in the [Create and Destroy Node](create-destroy.md) documentation, it is a **must** to set a parent node for the node to correctly initialize the node.

 ### Child Nodes of the Parent Node